lcansby/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 | Feature/Task  | Can admins turn this feature on/off? | Documentation for admins |Documentation for end users |
 | -------------------- | ----------- | ----------- |----------- |
 |Intelligent call recap|No, contact support for assistance.|[Data, privacy, and security for intelligent recap in Teams Premium](/microsoftteams/privacy/intelligent-recap)|No control|

-[PLACEHOLDER!
-QUESTION: IS THIS THE SAME AS MEETING RECAP FOR PLATFORM SUPPORT??]

 ### Queues app